-The new Center for Translational Immunology at Columbia University Medical Center seeks to develop novel treatments for autoimmune diseases, including a focus on type 1 diabetes.
+The Center for Translational Immunology at Columbia University Irving Medical Center seeks to develop novel treatments for autoimmune diseases, including a focus on type 1 diabetes.
 In collaboration with the Berrie Diabetes Center, the CCTI has the potential to revolutionize how medicine views and treats not only TID, but a broad range of autoimmune diseases.
 With greater knowledge about the processes that go awry in T1D, we can move toward developing treatments that work in diseases such as rheumatoid arthritis and lupus in addition to T1D.
 This will lead to better quality of life for those patients struggling every day with serious autoimmune diseases and, often, pain.

 With a deeper understanding of the mechanisms of immune cell function, born from this basic research, we will be able to take advantage of scientific opportunities to manipulate immune function – either reducing or augmenting it, as needed.